komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/select.md

 : Escape sequence specified for the LIKE predicate.
 The default is `null` to indicate the use of Dialect values.

 fetchSize
-: Default is null to indicate that the driver value should be used.
+: Default is `null` to indicate that the driver value should be used.

 maxRows
-: Default is null to indicate use of the driver's value.
+: Default is `null` to indicate use of the driver's value.

 queryTimeoutSeconds
-: Default is null to indicate that the driver value should be used.
+: Default is `null` to indicate that the driver value should be used.

 suppressLogging
 : Whether to suppress SQL log output.
-Default is false.
+Default is `false`.

 Properties explicitly set here will be used in preference to properties with the same name that exist in [executionOptions]({{< relref "../../database-config/#executionoptions" >}}).